 Many small businesses pay estimated quarterly taxes mid-month, and it’s vital to determine if your revenue has increased since your initial projections, as this can influence your tax liability.
 To avoid incurring underpayment penalties, invest the time in reexamining your calculations and making any essential adjustments.

 Your CPA can also identify opportunities to help you reduce taxes between now and the end of the year.
 These include deferring income, pre-paying expenses that may be deducted from your business income, and jumping on deductions including purchasing eligible business equipment.

-Certified Public Accountants and VCFOs Available to Help Your Small Business’ Finances
+Abigail Y. Murray CPA, LLC: Certified Public Accountant and VCFO Available to Help Your Small Business’ Finances

 If you find yourself at mid-year without an accounting professional, virtual CFO, or without the data to proceed with your financial goals, choosing a qualified accountant should be a top priority.
 Your financial future depends on it!

-You can rest assured knowing our McAllen VCFOs are here for you.
-When you consult with Murray & Kirchner, LLC, we can help you find a way to get your business finances on track amidst the financial insecurity companies are currently facing.
+You can rest assured knowing our McAllen VCFO is here for you.
+When you consult with Abigail Y. Murray CPA, LLC, we can help you find a way to get your business finances on track amidst the financial insecurity companies are currently facing.